Tutorial | Build a multimodal knowledge bank for a RAG project#

 Get started#

-The Embed documents recipe in Dataiku allows you to augment Large Language Models (LLMs) with specialized internal knowledge from your organization to increase the relevance and accuracy of the model responses.
+The Embed documents recipe in Dataiku allows you to augment a Large Language Model (LLM) with specialized internal knowledge from your organization to increase the relevance and accuracy of the model’s responses.

-It can process documents of different formats (.pdf, .docx, .pptx, .txt and .md) and thus generates a multimodal knowledge bank.
+This recipe can process documents of different formats (.pdf, .docx, .pptx, .txt, .md, .html, .png or .jpg) and thus generate a multimodal knowledge bank.

-In this tutorial, we’ll use the Retrieval Augmented Generation (RAG) approach to enrich an LLM with content from various Dataiku documentation resources to help Dataiku users find relevant answers to their questions.
+In this tutorial, you’ll use the Retrieval Augmented Generation (RAG) approach to enrich an LLM with content from various Dataiku documentation resources to help users find relevant answers to their questions.

 Objectives#